Skinner box

 Contemporary psychology reflects the impact of the modern operant chamber in many ways.
 Empirical challenges to classical temporal contiguity theory (for example, blocking and contingency) emerged from studies using changes in the rate of a free operant to assess learning.
 Postconditioning manipulations of a response-contingent outcome have illuminated the processes involved in instrumental learning.
 Behavior modification programs use the principles of operant conditioning.

-Effects of Skinner’s work with the operant chamber have extended beyond psychology to behavioral economics, behavioral pharmacology, and personalized instruction.
-Skinner did not raise his daughter Deborah in an operant chamber, contrary to urban legend, but he did build the baby tender, which was designed to provide a safe and comfortable environment for an infant.
+The effects of Skinner’s work with the operant chamber have extended beyond psychology to behavioral economics, behavioral pharmacology, and personalized instruction.
+Contrary to urban legend, Skinner did not raise his daughter Deborah in an operant chamber.
+Still, he built the baby tender, designed to provide an infant with a safe and comfortable environment.
 Skinner’s Walden Two (1948) describes a fictional utopian community that raised its children using the principles of operant conditioning.

 Bibliography